micahwierenga/dom-manipulation-and-events/readme.md

 ####Mission C

 Our angel V is not big or bold enough!
-Let's increase it's size and give it a fun color.
+Let's increase its size and give it a fun color.

 ![green-angel](./images/green-angels.png)